Sarthory/fipe-consumer-api/README.md

   `./pwsh_run_everything.ps1`

-The Worker, API, and Front will start, a browser window should pop, loading the frontend at http://localhost:5005/
+The Worker, API, and Front will start, and a browser window should pop up, loading the frontend at http://localhost:5005/

 ###### **Note:** Notice that, for the front to show content, the Worker must run first to populate the database.
-You can wait for a automatic execution, hourly, or you can trigger the Job manually by visiting http://localhost:5000/hangfire/recurring and triggering "fipe-upsert-job" manually.
+You can wait for an automatic execution, hourly, or you can trigger the Job manually by visiting http://localhost:5000/hangfire/recurring and triggering "fipe-upsert-job" manually.

 ## Usage

 With the projects running, you should be able to:

-- Access Hangfire dashboard to consult and trigger Jobs:
+- Access the Hangfire dashboard to consult and trigger Jobs:
   - Visit http://localhost:5000/hangfire
-- Access Swagger page to consult available endpoints on API:
+- Access the Swagger page to consult available endpoints on API:
   - Visit http://localhost:5001/swagger/index.html
 - Access the frontend to navigate and consult available car prices:
   - Visit http://localhost:5005/